 2. Establish Triggered Visuals

-Our minds are notoriously good at connecting experiences together; it’s why even a faint whiff of a scent can trigger a powerful memory and a flood of emotions.
+Our minds are notoriously good at connecting experiences; it’s why even a faint whiff of a scent can trigger a powerful memory and a flood of emotions.
 You can set yourself up for success by creating your own triggers for the subconscious mind to act on.

 For example, you can spend time exposing yourself to some kind of sensory input, like listening to a song you love while visualizing something positive.
 Then, when you need to perform, you can replicate that sensory input and capitalize on the visualization.